Andrew Golota: Other

 Golota took part in Census 2010 commercials, recorded in Polish and English.
 In 2010, he appeared in the Polish edition of Dancing with the Stars (Taniec z Gwiazdami) with partner Magdalena Soszyńska-Michno.
-In his first appearance he danced waltz.
-He fell out on 7 November 2010, in 1/8 final.
-He reached 5th place.
+In his first appearance he danced the waltz.
+He was eliminated on 7 November 2010, at the quarter final stage and he finished in 5th place.

-He has also participated in Polish version of The Mole (Agent - Gwiazdy), he has been eliminated and came on eight place.
+He has also participated in Polish version of The Mole (Agent - Gwiazdy), he has been eliminated and finished in eighth place.